-Our analysis implies that globalisation decreased the bargaining power of labour vis-à-vis capital and reduced the labour share in emerging economies.
+Our analysis provides evidence that globalisation leads to a decline in the labour share in emerging economies.
 More specifically, we find that the integration into GVCs is an important driver of this process, which has particularly affected medium-skilled workers.
-An increase in intra-industry intermediate exports to advanced economies by 1% decreases the labour share in emerging economies by 0.88% on average.
+An increase in intra-industry intermediate exports to advanced economies by 1 per cent decreases the labour share in emerging economies by 0.88 per cent on average.
 We show that the effect is driven by offshoring from advanced to emerging economies rather than South-South trade, and apparent in manufacturing as well as service industries.
-However, our results cast doubt on the channel proposed by previous research, which posits that the labour share declined as a consequence of a negative effect of capital intensity on the labour share, the result is not robust across different specifications and estimation methodologies.
-Furthermore, GVC participation does not increase capital intensity according to our findings.
-There is more evidence consistent with trade-induced technological change through "learning by exporting" (De Loecker and Warzynski, 2012) and process-upgrading, since GVCs increase labour productivity.
+However, our results cast doubt on the channel proposed by previous research, which posits that the labour share declined as a consequence of increasing capital intensity (Dao et al., 2019; Elsby et al., 2013).
+While we find some evidence of a negative effect of the capital-value added ratio on the labour share, the result is not robust across different specifications and estimation methodologies.
+Furthermore, GVC participation does not increase the capital-value added ratio according to our findings.
+There is more evidence consistent with trade-induced technological change through 'learning by exporting' (De Loecker and Warzynski, 2012) and process-upgrading, since GVCs increase labour productivity.
 Yet, productivity gains are not shared with labour.